tlegasse/blog/content/toasters/hand-made-toaster-1/index.md

   {{< img src="./hand-made-toaster-1-9.jpg" caption="Another side" >}}
 {{< /gallery >}}

-There are SO many things I love about toasters, but my absolute favorite is that occasionally you'll come across specimens that were made in small volumes, like the [Glorette](/toasters/glorette/), but very seldome can one point to an entire hand made specimen!
+There are SO many things I love about toasters, but my absolute favorite is that occasionally you'll come across specimens that were made in small volumes, like the [Glorette](/toasters/glorette/), or perhaps one can find a particularly spartan toaster, like the [Steelcraft](/toasters/steelcraft-toaster/), but very seldom can one point to an entire hand made specimen like this one potentially is.
+I also found it at a local antique store to boot!

 This toaster was either a very rough, inexact unit straight from the manufacturer, and was hobbled along by the owner in ways I'll outline below, or this toaster was made by hand.